DearAstoria/ticTacToeJava/README.md

-# ticTacToeJava latest version
+# ticTacToeJava version 3

+a networked version of the game, with added features
+- player lobby
+- leaderboard
+- login/signup
-new app features: player lobby, leaderboard, login/signup, database storage of user and game data
+- database storage of user and game data

 tech:
 - PubNub for messaging